Winnipeg James Armstrong Richardson International Airport: Car

 Winnipeg International Airport is located at 2000 Wellington Avenue in the City of Winnipeg.
 Several short and long term parkades are located on site, as well as a curb-side valet parking service.

 Bus

-Winnipeg Transit operates two bus routes that service the airport.
+Winnipeg Transit operates three bus routes that service the airport.
 A charging port has been added in October 2014 for Winnipeg transit's electric bus program.
-The Winnipeg Bus Terminal is a passenger and cargo bus terminal for intercity bus lines.
-Since Greyhound's exit from Western Canada, very few intercity bus routes, if any, have been serving the terminal.
-It is located beside the main terminal building.
+Greyhound Canada intercity buses used a station at the airport from 2009 to 2018, when service to Western Canada ended.
 The Brandon Air Shuttle provides shuttle transportation between Winnipeg International Airport and Manitoba's second largest city, Brandon.